ChaituKNag/franklin-hackathon/README.md

 ## Franklin Templeton Web Hackathon

 This project serves as a simple application framework to get you up an running in the web hackathon.
+You will need to have a local copy of NodeJS installed - https://nodejs.org and optionally you will need GIT if you want to clone this repository, otherwise use the download zip function.

 ## Installation